Skip to content

 Industry focus

-In some industries, early clarity on market, value, and constraints is more critical than speed alone.
+In some technology-impacted industries, early clarity on market, value, and constraints is more critical than speed alone.

 Long market adoption cycles, regulated environments and multiple stakeholders make early product decisions especially critical.
 In Digital Health, clarity on market, value, and external constraints is essential to successfully bring new product initiatives to market.